-- (a) The prudential margin volatility factor VFPMR is a number derived from the distribution of estimated load by estimated price and is used as an input to a Market Participant's PM.
-The VFPMR is calculated on a regional basis. - (b) The VFPMR is calculated by season using an exponential weighted moving average approach based on the previous value VFPMR(previous) and the most recent half-hourly RRPs and regional loads for the season.
-The calculation is outlined below: - (i) For each season calculate last year's actual volatility factor (AVFPMR) using actual half-hourly RRP and regional load. - (A) For the relevant season, calculate half-hourly values of the product of RRP and total customer load in the region. - (B) Calculate the sum of these half-hourly values on a daily basis. - (C) Using the results of step b, calculate a rolling seven-day average payment for each day within the relevant season.
-This gives a distribution of the rolling seven-day average daily purchase (RADP). - (D) Calculate the mean (M) of the distribution RADP. - (E) Use the relevant percentile value (X) of the distribution RADP that has been chosen by AEMO to calibrate the regional level MCL to achieve the desired prudential standard. - (F) Calculate the AVFPMR to 1 decimal place, as: - (G) $AVFPM_R = X / M$ - (ii) Calculate the current VFPMR:
+- (a) The prudential margin volatility factor VFPM_R is a number derived from the distribution of estimated load by estimated price and is used as an input to a Market Participant's PM.
+The VFPM_R is calculated on a regional basis. - (b) The VFPM_R is calculated by season using an exponential weighted moving average approach based on the previous value VFPM{R(previous)} and the most recent RRPs and regional loads for the season.
+The calculation is outlined below: - (i) For each season calculate last year's actual volatility factor (AVFPM_R) using actual RRP and regional load. - (A) For the relevant season, calculate values of the product of RRP and total customer load per TI in the region. - (B) Calculate the sum of these values on a daily basis.

+- (C) Using the results of step b, calculate a rolling seven-day average payment for each day within the relevant season.
+This gives a distribution of the rolling seven-day average daily purchase (RADP). - (D) Calculate the mean (M) of the distribution RADP. - (E) Use the relevant percentile value (X) of the distribution RADP that has been chosen by AEMO to calibrate the regional level MCL to achieve the desired prudential standard. - (F) Calculate the AVFPM_R to 1 decimal place, as: - (G) $AVFPM_R = X / M$ - (ii) Calculate the current VFPM_R:

-$VFPM_R = VFPM{R(previous)} x (1 - W{VF,R}) + AVFPM_R x W{VF,R}$
+$VFPM{R} = VFPM{R(previous)} \times (1 - W{VF,R}) + AVFPM{R} \times W{VF,R}$

-VFPMR(previous) is the previously calculated value of the relevant season's VFPMR.
+VFPM{R(previous)} is the previously calculated value of the relevant season's VFPM_R.

-- WVF,R is the weighting factor for volatility factors. - (iii) Where the change in the VFPMR from one season to the corresponding season in the following year is more than 10%, then the change in the value of VFPMR is restricted to an increase/decrease of +/- 10%. - (c) The current value of the weighting factor is 10%.
+$W{VF,R}$ is the weighting factor for volatility factors.

+- (iii) Where the change in the VFPM_R from one season to the corresponding season in the following year is more than 20%, then the change in the value of VFPM_R is restricted to an increase/decrease of +/-20%. - (c) The current value of the weighting factor is 20%.
 The weighting factor value is derived based on historic analysis of actual VFs and chosen to best fit VFs with the exponential moving average approach.
-The weighting factor will be periodically reviewed by AEMO and adjusted following consultation with Market Participants. - (d) The change constraint in VFPMR is designed to increase stability in the PM. - (e) Where a new region is created, the historical RRPs and loads will be taken from a proxy region as outlined in clause 9.3.6.
+The weighting factor is periodically reviewed by AEMO and adjusted following consultation with Market Participants. - (d) The change constraint in $VFPM_R$ is designed to increase stability in the PM. - (e) Where a new region is created, the historical RRPs and loads will be taken from a proxy region as outlined in clause 9.3.6.